coolgradient/cg-de-assignment/de_assignment/ASSIGNMENT.md

 Note that our architecture is an EXTENSION, more layered approach of the so called 'medallion architecture'

-### The DWH Layers in this repo are:
+### The DWH Layers we use are:

-0_lnd — Landing: Ingest-only raw data; preserve source fidelity, minimal coercion.
+- **0_lnd** — Landing: Ingest-only raw data; preserve source fidelity, minimal coercion.
 Why: auditability and decoupled ingest.
-1_rhs — Raw History: Historize raw with incremental MERGE and lookback; clustering allowed.
+- **1_rhs** — Raw History: Historize raw with incremental MERGE and lookback; clustering allowed.
 Why: durable, reproducible history.
-2_ehs — Enterprise History Standardization:
+- **2_ehs** — Enterprise History Standardization:
   - 2_1_ehs_in: Map per-customer/site schemas to CG standard columns.
   - 2_2_ehs_out: Union standardized inputs into one canonical enterprise stream.
-  Why: harmonize semantics across tenants and provide a single, tested source of truth.
+  - Why: harmonize semantics across tenants and provide a single, tested source of truth.
-3_int — Integration and reducting data amount: Business Concepts (BC) and Events on the hourly level (EV); pivot/wide KPIs for reuse.
+- **3_int** — Integration and reducing data amount: Business Concepts (BC) and Events on the hourly level (EV); pivot/wide KPIs for reuse.
 Why: clean business entities, reusable event structures.
-4_dm — Data Marts: Dimensional models and daily aggregations for analytics; presentation-friendly schemas.
+- **4_dm** — Data Marts: Dimensional models and daily aggregations for analytics; presentation-friendly schemas.
 Why: consumption-oriented performance and clarity.
-5_rm — Reporting: Final presentation/API flattening; no new business logic; JSON payloads for downstream use.
+- **5_rm** — Reporting: Final presentation/API flattening; no new business logic; JSON payloads for downstream use.
 Why: decouple delivery from modeling.

-### Repo Folder structure (by layer)
+### Repo Folder structure (by DWH layer)
 - 0_lnd/: synthetic data generators and configs
 - 1_rhs/: RHS models per source/site
 - 2_ehs/: EHS_IN (x2) standardization and EHS_OUT union scaffold